Skip to content

 I perform chin augmentation exclusively from inside the mouth, with an incision in the lower oral vestibule.
 This means there are no visible external scars.
 The stitches are absorbable and do not need to be removed, further simplifying recovery.

-Right after the chin augmentation, it is necessary to maintain a liquid diet for five days to avoid food entering the incision and possible contamination.
-After this period, I remove the external dressing, and the patient can resume normal eating.
-I recommend one month without physical exercise and sleeping on their back until healing allows sleeping on their side and starting light walks.
-After two months, I clear any physical effort — at this stage, the swelling has already reduced significantly, and this is when the patient returns for post-operative photos.
-There is no need for special care with the internal scar, and throughout my experience, I have never recorded any cases of complications arising from this surgery.
+Right after chin implant surgery, the patient must maintain a liquid diet for five days to avoid food entering the incision and possible contamination.
+After this period, I remove the external dressing and the patient can resume normal eating.
+I recommend one month without physical exercise and sleeping on the back until healing allows sleeping on the side and starting light walks.
+After two months, I clear the patient for any physical activity — at this stage the swelling has already reduced significantly, and this is when the patient returns for post-operative photos.
+There is no need for special care with the internal scar, and in my clinical experience the complication rate of this surgery is very low.

 Longevity of the chin silicone implant